tjvandal/tjvandal.github.io/index.md

 ---

 My research is at the intersection of machine learning, computer vision, earth sciences, and high-performance computing.
-I am interested in machine learning applications to our leveraging ever growing datastores of spatio-temporal earth science observations, forecasts, and projections to understand our environment.
+I am interested in machine learning applications to our ever growing datastores of spatio-temporal earth science observations, forecasts, and projections to understand our environment.
 Recent projects have included developments of novel deep learning methods for spatio-temporal downscaling, physical model emulation, generating virtual sensors, and cloud tracking.

 # Bio